channel incentive programs

 Gift cards are generally reliable, although they may sometimes lack a personal touch.
 When salespeople must engage with several decision-makers to finalize a sale, this often results in extensive phone or call time.

 Consider offering noise-canceling headphones to enhance their sales calls, a new ultra-wide monitor for improved productivity, or a subscription to a wellness program that aids in meditation and focus.
 The possibilities for incentive options are only limited by your creativity.
+Activity-based rewards can also incentivize behaviors that precede a sale, such as lead registration and completing training modules.

-• Goals: SPIFs' main aim is to quickly meet sales goals for a particular product or service.
+• Goals: SPIFs’ main aim is to quickly meet sales goals for a particular product or service.
 They also increase channel partner engagement and help boost low performance.
-SPIFs can also be used to accelerate the pipeline, finish old stock, support a product release,, or take advantage of new market opportunities.
+SPIFs can also be used to accelerate the pipeline, finish old stock, support a product release, or take advantage of new market opportunities.

 • Challenges: Giving SPIFs can create unhealthy competition among the partners.
 While some channel sales reps might try to get the most deals, some might not even try much because of the program’s competitive nature.
 Sales reps might also not work beforehand in anticipation of a future SPIF, which is called sandbagging.